kc-king-af/188-Comm-Docs/Work in Progress/Gitea Initial Proposal and Tentative Implementation Plan.md

 ## Summary of Benefits

-Gitea, an open-source Git repository management system, offers several benefits when hosted on-premises locally as a Version Control System (VCS):
+Gitea, an open-source Git repository management system (similar to GitHub), which can be self-hosted from an existing image that has been DoD approved and hardened, offers several benefits when hosted on-premises locally as a Version Control System (VCS):

 - **Change Control:** Git and Gitea offer the ability to run changes to SOPs, policies and any other documentation through a Change Control approver (or approvers) before being committed.